sparckles/starfyre/docs/README.md

 Options:
   --path TEXT      Path to the project
-  --dev BOOLEAN    Start the compilation and generate the build package.
-  --build BOOLEAN  Start the build package
+  --build BOOLEAN  Compile and build package
   --help           Show this message and exit.
 ```

 ## 🗒️ How to contribute

 ### 🏁 Get started
-Please read the code of conduct and go through CONTRIBUTING.md before contributing to Robyn.
+Please read the code of conduct and go through `CONTRIBUTING.md` before contributing to Starfyre.
 Feel free to open an issue for any clarifications or suggestions.

 If you're feeling curious.
 You can take a look at a more detailed architecture here.